zhougt/cvpr13/README.md

 cvpr13
 ======
 This package includes the codes and the data related to the SUN 09 dataset.
 The code files are in code_class_public/.
-You can start with:
+You can start by typing:

->> cd code_class_public
+cd code_class_public
->> demo
+demo

 The data files are stored in dataset_dbox_public/.
 They are: